mariodavid/cuba-component-data-import/README.md

 * which entity will be imported
 * which columns maps to which entity attribute
 * format configuration for dates, boolean values etc.
+* unique configurations and how to deal with these situations
 * custom groovy scripts for attributes to value mapping

 There are two modes of using the `data-import` application component.
 The first one is an interactive UI wizard, which